SujaiHiremath/SujaiHiremath.github.io/pages/Idea Space.md

 *“If I pretend I did not do those things, it means I cant have grown to be someone else.
 It cannot be a journey if it does not have a beginning.
 I will take responsibility for what I have done.
 If I must fall, I will rise each time to be a better man.
 You cannot have my pain.
 This means that you cannot have my shame, my pain, my regret, my anger for having done the wrong thing.
 I will not blame you.”

 *"Sometimes a hypocrite is nothing more than a man in the process of changing."

+*"The most important step a man can take.
+It’s not the first one, is it?
+It’s the next one, always the next one."

+*"A journey will have pain and failure.
+It is not only the steps forward that we must accept.
+It is the stumbles.
+The trials.
+The knowledge that we will fail.
+That we will hurt those around us.
+But if we stop, if we accept the person we are when we fall, the journey ends.
+That failure becomes our destination.
+To love the journey is to accept no such end.
+I have found, through painful experience, that the most important step a person can take is always the next one."

 ## Friendships